kelhad00/trading_simulator/README.md

 ### Dash object below app object

-The `app` object we provide is actually a `Dash` object, taken from the [`dash`](dash-projet-url) library, to which we have added our own functionalities, and therefore contains all the features of this object.
-Please refer to the corresponding [documentation](dash-documentation-url) for more information on all the features of this object.
+The `app` object we provide is actually a `Dash` object, taken from the [`dash`][dash-projet-url] library, to which we have added our own functionalities, and therefore contains all the features of this object.
+Please refer to the corresponding [documentation][dash-documentation-url] for more information on all the features of this object.

 ## The `Setup` toolbox